Enough of No Love

 "Enough of No Love" is a song recorded by American R&B singer-songwriter Keyshia Cole, released by Geffen and Interscope Records on July 2, 2012 as the lead single from her fifth studio album, Woman to Woman.
 It contains a guest appearance from American rapper Lil Wayne, who co-wrote the song along with Cole, Elijah Blake, and its producer, Harmony Samuels.

 "Enough of No Love" became her first song to reach the top ten on Billboard's Hot R&B/Hip-Hop Songs chart since her 2009 single "Trust"; it peaked at number seven on the chart.
 By July 2013, it sold 70,000 copies in the United States.
 It debuted at number 94 on the Billboard Hot 100, and peaked at 84.
-It remains her final song to enter the latter chart.

 Background

 "Enough of No Love" is the lead single from Cole's fifth album "Woman to Woman" featuring American rapper Lil Wayne.
 The song was co-written by Cole herself and Harmony Samuels, Sean Fenton, Dwayne Carter and was produced by Harmony.
 The song was released in the United States on July 3, 2012.
 It impacted Urban radio on August 7, 2012 and Rhythmic radio on August 14, 2012.